Assessment of Regression Models with Discrete Outcomes Using Quasi-Empirical Residual Distribution Functions: Additional Theoretical Results

-almost surely. \end{assumption} This assumption is satisfied when $Y$ follows Poisson GLMs with the log link and bounded covariates.
-The following assumption guarantees the model estimation is well taken care of. \begin{assumption} $\sqrt{n}(\hat{ {\beta}}-\beta)=O_p(1)$. \end{assumption}
+\end{assumption} This assumption is satisfied when $Y$ follows Poisson GLMs with a log link and bounded covariates.
+The following assumption guarantees the model estimation is well taken care of. \begin{assumption} $\sqrt{n}(\hat{ {\bm\beta}}-\bm{\beta})=O_p(1)$. \end{assumption} \end{appendices} {